DarkKnight1302/Base-Url-Path-Append-B.U.P.A-chrome-extension/README.md

 2. Create a new issue with detailed information
 3. Include Chrome version and steps to reproduce

-## Acknowledgments

-- Icons from [Your Icon Source]
-- Inspired by developer productivity tools
-- Built with vanilla web technologies for maximum compatibility

 ---

 **Made with ❤️ for developers and power users**